Installation

 • Reduce the DHCP pool to the bounds .100 to .200, inclusive.
 This way, you are left with some space to statically allocate some IPs.

 • Statically assign the IP address of the server.
+Router usually allow to “pin” a lease.
+This is not needed if the IP was set statically above.

 • Enable port redirection for ports to the server IP: